 I will never forget the bumpy wagon ride through that strawberry field three years ago.
 It was a bright summer day. and my two girls and I had finished filling our baskets with fresh strawberries, but the wagon that would take us back to the country store was nowhere to be seen.

 Waiting can be a terrifying thing for some parents you know.

-Those parenting a strong-willed child or a very active and intense child- you know what I’m talking about.
+Those parenting a strong-willed child or a very active emotionally intense child- you know what I’m talking about.

 Before I could finish my thought my 3-year-old was off invading the forbidden territory of an adjacent strawberry row, seeking out the biggest and deepest mud puddles she could sink her boots into.

 After containing her for a hot minute, I turned around to see my 5-year old’s front completely stained red, head to toe.
 She had decided to forgo the whole ‘purchase before you consume while strawberry picking’, rule.